Creating a Storefront App

 Generate a Project Access Token by going to the Settings > Integrations page.
 For this tutorial a token with

-access type will be sufficient.
+Storefrontaccess type will be sufficient.

 Fetching products

-query.
+To display the products, you need to use the products query.
 This query gives you all the information about the products you have set up in the Firmhouse Portal.

 const projectAccessToken = '<Your-project-access-token>'